Lekshmi288/MySQL-projects/Chinook_Data_Analysis/README.md

-# P1 (8% of grade): SQL Analysis of the Chinook Music Store Dataset
+# SQL Analysis of the Chinook Music Store Dataset

-## Clarifications / fixes

--[2/4 2:40pm] Github Classroom join link updated.
-Students who already created teams, please use the following link: https://classroom.github.com/a/qtUnXczB

-## Parter policy for this assignment

-We do accept partner work on this project.
-If you are in a team (max two people) to finish this assignment, only one of the team members should submit their assignment. **The submitted repo should have a README file that write ALL the team members' names right at the top of the file**.

-## Overview

 In this project, you'll perform basic and advanced analysis of the Chinook database using SQL queries and functions.